wrldspawn/gmsv_query/README.md

 # Updated by me
 So basically i used newest gmsv_serversecure and got A2S_INFO and got it to work, expect random crashes im not good at c++

-maybe i'll get A2S_PLAYER to work in a few days
+maybe i'll get A2S_PLAYER to work in a few days -> DONE